Requirements for the Degree

 Students may elect either of two broad approaches to the curriculum: the Bachelor of Arts or the Bachelor of Science.
 General graduation requirements are the same in either case.
 Only those students with a major in one of the natural or mathematical sciences may choose the Bachelor of Science rather than Bachelor of Arts, but the requirements for the major are the same in either case.
 Regardless of the number or type of majors a student completes, each student earns only one degree.
 Students also study in some depth at least one disciplined approach to knowledge.
 Dickinson students, therefore, develop a concentration in a major.
 The arts and humanities provide 10 such concentrations; in the social sciences there are six concentrations; the natural and mathematical sciences provide six.
 These 22 disciplinary majors represent the basic academic disciplines that outline the liberal arts.
 They are complemented by 20 interdisciplinary majors and three interdisciplinary certification programs.

-Major fields of concentration offered are: Africana Studies, American Studies, Anthropology, Archaeology, Art & Art History, Biochemistry & Molecular Biology, Biology, Chemistry, Classical Studies, Computer Science, Dance & Music, Earth Sciences, East Asian Studies, Economics, English, Environmental Science, Environmental Studies, French, German, History, International Business & Management, International Studies, Italian Studies, Judaic Studies, Latin American, Latino & Caribbean Studies, Law and Policy, Mathematics, Medieval & Early Modern Studies, Middle East Studies, Music, Neuroscience, Philosophy, Physics, Policy Management, Political Science, Psychology, Religion, Russian, Sociology, Spanish, Theatre Arts, and Women's and Gender Studies.
+Major fields of concentration offered are (those that also offer a minor are indicated with an asterisk): Africana Studies*, American Studies*, Anthropology*, Archaeology*, Art & Art History*, Biochemistry & Molecular Biology, Biology*, Chemistry*, Classical Studies*, Computer Science*, Dance & Music, Earth Sciences*, East Asian Studies*, Economics*, English*, Environmental Science*, Environmental Studies*, French*, German*, History*, International Business & Management, International Studies, Italian Studies, Judaic Studies*, Latin American, Latino & Caribbean Studies*, Law and Policy, Mathematics*, Medieval & Early Modern Studies*, Middle East Studies, Music*, Neuroscience, Philosophy*, Physics*, Policy Management, Political Science*, Psychology*, Religion*, Russian*, Sociology*, Spanish*, Theatre Arts*, and Women's and Gender Studies*.

-In addition, minors are offered in Astronomy, Chinese, Creative Writing, Education, Film Studies, Italian, Japanese, Linguistics, and Portuguese and Brazilian Studies.
+In addition, minors are offered in several areas for which we do not have a major.
+These are: Astronomy, Chinese, Creative Writing, Education, Film Studies, Italian, Japanese, Linguistics, and Portuguese and Brazilian Studies.

-Certificate programs can be completed in Health Studies and Security Studies, as well as the CPYB/Dickinson certificate program.
+Certificate programs can be completed in Health Studies, Security Studies, Army ROTC Global Preparedness, as well as the CPYB/Dickinson certificate program.

 Explanation of coding for course descriptions: when two course numbers, followed by a single description, are separated by a comma, either course may be taken without the other, although the two are normally taken together as a one-year course.
 When two course numbers, followed by a single description, are separated by a comma, and preceded by an asterisk, the first course may be taken without the second, although the two are normally taken together as a one-year course.
 The first course, however, is a prerequisite for the second.